 - Assign a unique ID to each person with computer access.

 - Track and monitor all access to network resources and sensitive data.

 Scheduled security measures

 Quarterly external PCI scans are performed by Tenable Network Security, an approved scanning vendor certified by the PCI security standards council to maintain PCI compliance status.

 Quarterly external scans, biannual internal scans and annual review and update as needed of security policies and procedures to meet compliance with the NIC Security & Compliance Assessment program.

 NIC Hawaii’s systems and networks are monitored with multiple security solutions.
 These solutions alert support personnel when adverse or suspicious events occur so that corrective actions may be taken.

 Secure, authenticated transactions

-- In transit: Online applications developed by HIC encrypt all sensitive information with cipher suites available in TLS 1.1 or higher in transmission between the online applications and users.
+- In transit: Online applications developed by NIC Hawaii encrypt all sensitive information with cipher suites available in TLS 1.2 or higher in transmission between the online applications and users.
 TLS is a widely accepted encryption protocol and encrypts the exchange between the user’s web browser and a website to mitigate the risk of unauthorized viewing or tampering of sensitive information.

-- In storage: HIC’s robust security solution provides for the highest level of protection for confidential data in storage.
-All sensitive data is encrypted in storage and HIC follows the PCI DSS for storage of all eCommerce transactions.
-HIC uses state of the art firewall technology to mitigate the risk of unauthorized access by outside users.
+- In storage: NIC Hawaii’s robust security solution provides for the highest level of protection for confidential data in storage.
+All sensitive data is encrypted in storage and NIC Hawaii follows the PCI DSS for storage of all eCommerce transactions.
+NIC Hawaii uses state of the art firewall technology to mitigate the risk of unauthorized access by outside users.
 Our applications use robust authentication systems and protect that authentication to minimize the opportunity for intruders to gain access to login information.
 Our security policies and protocols, combined with our intrusion detection methods, ensure that state information is protected.